 Fury: [disgusted face]

-- Not to mention that the previous guy to play Fury also had a talking car.
+- The previous guy to play Fury also had a talking car.

 - His grumbled "Would you like to see my lease?" to the cops who pull up alongside his car right before the ambush begins also came off as not a little grimly hilarious, because he thinks the two officers are eyeing him suspiciously as a black man driving a very expensive, heavily fortified Chevrolet Suburban SUV.
 One wonders what's happened to other cops who tried to pull Nick motherfucking Fury over for driving while black...

 - Fury reminding Falcon that the floor numbers "aren't painted on the outside of the building!"